gleanerio/scheduler/dagster/dagster-repoBuilder/REAMDE.md

 Script to buil the dagster files based on templates and a Gleaner config file.

 ```
 sed -i  's|0 15 \* \* \*|0 1 \* \* \*|g' implnet_sch_aquadocs.py
 ```

+We do not do assets or sensors at this time so they are not involved here.
+Thy would be their oen directories in the output and then need to be represented in the repository.py file.

 ## Cron Notes